 Analysis / Bias

 The American Lung Association provides news and information on lung health.
-Information is broken down into the sections Lung Health & Diseases, Quit Smoking, Clean Air, and Research & Reports.
+Information is broken down into Lung Health & Diseases, Quit Smoking, Clean Air, and Research & Reports.
 Lung.org also has a blog that publishes information about lung health with low bias, such as this Answering Questions About Children and the COVID-19 Vaccine.
-They always source information properly.
+They always source information appropriately.

 Editorially, they endorse the scientific consensus on lung health.
 From a biased perspective, they align left of center based on concern for climate change and its impact on health and anti-smoking campaigns.
 Further, throughout former President Trump’s presidency, the ALA frequently wrote letters criticizing Trump’s health and climate measures.
 In general, the American Lung Association supports science and holds a left-leaning political bias.